kduma-OSS/LV-eloquent-sluggable/README.md

     "kduma/eloquent-sluggable": "~1.0"

 # Prepare models
-In your model add following lines:
+Inside your model (not on top of file) add following lines:

     use \KDuma\Eloquent\Slugabble;